-The signals generated by and fed to Identity Protection, can be further fed into tools like Conditional Access to make access decisions, or fed back to a security information and event management (SIEM) tool for further investigation.
+Microsoft Entra ID Protection helps organizations detect, investigate, and remediate identity-based risks.
+These identity-based risks can be further fed into tools like Conditional Access to make access decisions or fed back to a security information and event management (SIEM) tool for further investigation and correlation.

 - Leaked credentials

 During each sign-in, Identity Protection runs all real-time sign-in detections generating a sign-in session risk level, indicating how likely the sign-in has been compromised.
 Based on this risk level, policies are then applied to protect the user and the organization.